ANDREW JOHNSTON-LEADERSHIP SPEAKER - PERFORMANCE COACH-ULTRAMARATHONER

-My passion for teaching and running led me to develop and deliver a course entitled “Change through Challenge” while at the Red Rocks Community College.
+My passion for teaching, coaching, and running led me to develop and deliver a course entitled “Change through Challenge” while at the Red Rocks Community College.
 This course taught key virtues of leadership and life: resilience, persistence, courage, and grit while training to run a 26.2-mile marathon.

 The thread throughout my journey has been my running.

 I am still a runner and have competed in numerous marathons and ultramarathons, including the Leadville Silver Rush 50.
 I am not the fastest nor do I always finish, but I never stop competing .

 Because it's all about perpective.

 As a leadership educator and facilitator known for developing transformative learning experiences, I look forward to facilitating your next leadership training event: